antistereov/server-config/README.md

 Follow this tutorial: https://www.youtube.com/watch?v=GarMdDTAZJo

+This tutorial shows how to:

+* configure DNS records
+* set up a proxy
+* generate your own SSL-certificates
+* make your website accessible from the world wide web

 ## Nginx Proxy Manager

 [Nginx Proxy Manager](https://nginxproxymanager.com/) is a tool that simplifies the management of reverse proxies,